 Trident Submarines.
 The Navy procured 18 Ohio (SSBN-726) class nuclearpowered ballistic missile submarines (SSBNs) between FY1974 and FY1991 to serve as part of the U.S. strategic nuclear deterrent force.
 They are commonly called Trident submarines because they carry Trident submarine-launched ballistic missiles (SLBMs).
 The first Trident entered service in 1981, the 18th in 1997.
 The first 8 (SSBNs 726 through 733) were originally armed with Trident I (C4) SLBMs; the final 10 (SSBNs 734 through 743) were armed with larger and more powerful Trident II (D5) SLBMs.
-The boats were originally designed for a 30-year life but have now been certified for a 42-year life, composed of 20 years of operation, a two-year mid-life nuclear refueling overhaul, and then another 20 years of operation.
+The boats were originally designed for a 30-year life but were later certified for a 42-year life, composed of 20 years of operation, a two-year mid-life nuclear refueling overhaul, and then another 20 years of operation.

 Origin of SSGN Conversion Concept.
-The Clinton Administration's 1994 Nuclear Posture Review (NPR) recommended a strategic nuclear force for the START II strategic nuclear arms reduction treaty that included 14 Tridents (all armed with D5 missiles) rather than 18.
-This recommendation prompted interest in Congress and elsewhere in the idea of converting the first 4 Trident SSBNs (SSBNs 726 through 729) into non-strategic submarines called SSGNs, so as to make good use of the 20 years of potential operational life remaining in these four boats and bolster the U.S. attack submarine (SSN) fleet, which has been significantly reduced in recent years.
+The Clinton Administration's 1994 Nuclear Posture Review (NPR) recommended a strategic nuclear force for the START II strategic nuclear arms reduction treaty that included 14 Tridents (all armed with D5 missiles) rather than 18.1 This recommendation prompted interest in Congress and elsewhere in the idea of converting the first 4 Trident SSBNs (SSBNs 726 through 729) into non-strategic submarines called SSGNs,2 so as to make good use of the 20 years of potential operational life remaining in these four boats and bolster the U.S. attack submarine (SSN) fleet, which has been significantly reduced in recent years.
 The Bush Administration's 2002 NPR retained the idea of reducing the Trident SSBN force to 14 boats.

-&lt;sup>1 Consistent with this recommendation, the 5th through 8th Tridents (SSBNs 730 through 733) are (continued...)
+1 Consistent with this recommendation, the 5th through 8th Tridents were converted to carry the same D5 missiles carried by the 9th through 18th Tridents.
+These Trident D5 conversions are not (continued...)

-Some observers supported the SSGN conversion concept while a few others questioned it.
-The Navy in the late 1990s generally supported the concept in principle but also expressed concern over its ability to finance all four conversions while also funding other priorities.
+Some observers supported the SSGN conversion concept3 while a few others questioned it.4 The Navy in the late 1990s generally supported the concept in principle but also expressed concern over its ability to finance all four conversions while also funding other priorities.
 Congress, as part of its action on the proposed FY1999 defense budget, directed the Secretary of Defense to report on the issue to the congressional defense committees by March 1, 1999.
 The report was delivered to Congress in classified and unclassified form in June 1999.
 The Bush Administration highlighted the program as an example of defense transformation.